CCSoti/GitIPython/ProjectPlan.md

 Analysis: cloning between scripts

- 1. Extract all code cells from iPython scripts.
+ 1. Extract all code cells from iPython scripts. (run on test sample for Time:  1751.1386229991913)
  2. Perform a pairwise string comparison between cells.
  3. Look for clusters of similar cells.
  4. Look for clusters of related scripts.